Cham script: History

 The Cham script is a descendant of the Brahmi script of India.
-Cham was one of the first scripts to develop from the Pallava script, this happened in the mid 350s CE.
-It came to Southeast Asia as part of the expansion of Hinduism and Buddhism.
+Cham was one of the first scripts to develop from the Pallava script around 350 CE.
+It came to Southeast Asia during the expansion of Hinduism and Buddhism.
 Hindu stone temples of the Champa civilization contain both Sanskrit and Chamic language stone inscriptions.
 The earliest inscriptions in Vietnam are found in Mỹ Sơn, a temple complex dating from c.
 300 CE to c.
 1200 CE.
 The oldest inscription is written in faulty Sanskrit.
 After this, inscriptions alternate between Sanskrit and the Cham language of the times.

 Cham kings studied classical Indian texts, such as the Dharmaśāstra, and inscriptions make reference to Sanskrit literature.
-Eventually, while the Cham and Sanskrit languages influenced one another, Cham culture assimilated Hinduism, and Chams were eventually able to adequately express the Hindu religion in their own language.
+Eventually, Cham culture assimilated Hinduism, and Chams were eventually able to adequately express the Hindu religion in their own language.
 By the 8th century, the Cham script had outgrown Sanskrit and the Cham language was in full use.
 Most preserved manuscripts focus on religious rituals, epic battles and poems, and myths.

-Modern Chamic languages have the Southeast Asian areal features of monosyllabicity, tonality, and glottalized consonants.
+Modern Chamic languages have Southeast Asian areal features of monosyllabicity, tonality, and glottalized consonants.
 However, they had reached the Southeast Asia mainland disyllabic and non-tonal.
 The script needed to be altered to meet these changes.